 - Respond ungraciously to a question, or spill some water on your shirt.

-There are seemingly endless potential mistakes, and you’re probably not going to get through a speech of any length without making at least one of them!
+There are endless potential mistakes to be made, and you’re probably not going to get through a speech of any length without making at least one of them!

 (I’ve made all of these… and recently!)